 Your application will be checked by one of our building control team.
 We will acknowledge your application and have a statutory time period of 5 weeks (which is extendable to 2 months with agreement) in which we must determine your submission.
 We will give both advice and guidance where your plans do not show compliance with the building regulations.
-Building Regulations applications are determined by our Building Control Officers without having to go before a Council committee, and therefore a decision can be given as soon as we are satisfied that the plans are acceptable.
+Building Regulations applications are determined by our Building Control Officers without having to go before a committee, and therefore a decision can be given as soon as we are satisfied that the plans are acceptable.

 You are entitled to commence work at your own risk as soon as the application has been deposited with us.
 We will co-operate with builders and make site visits before the plans are approved in order to avoid frustrating and expensive delays.
 If a Regulation appears to be unreasonable when applied to your situation, then there may be a case for allowing a variation of that Regulation.
 You can apply for a variation at any stage even, for example, after the work has commenced on site when an unforeseen obstacle has arisen.

 Once the work starts, the builder or owner must notify Building Control at various stages, so work can be inspected (site inspections) to ensure compliance with the Regulations.

 Once the works are complete we will issue you with a completion certificate providing that:

 - The required notification has been given and at each stage and the work was inspected and found to be satisfactory.

 - That the completed work is in accordance with an approved set of plans.